-Women's Basketball signed Marte Grays, Elri Liebenberg, Ashton Millender, Lauren Prochaska and Meghan Waldron to National Letters of Intent
+Coach Doug Bruno announced that Marte Grays, Elri Liebenberg, Ashton Millender, Lauren Prochaska and Meghan Waldron have all signed a National Letters of Intent

 Nov.
 14, 2013